digyx/raine-ing/src/content/blog/anime.md

 # Season Recaps

 Grouped by the season the anime ended.
 Ordered from my favourite to least per season.

+## Winter 2025

+**Danmachi S5**: Episodes 1-9?
+Absolute cinema.
+I've truly never enjoyed this show more than these episodes.
+The focus on interpersonal relationships over spectacle won me over.
+Episodes 10-15?
+Fuck, did we really need that???
+No. No we did not.
+While it made sense logically to occur, the execution left a lot to be desired.
+Danmachi has a general issue of trying to give every character a spotlight and therefore no character actually gets the spotlight.
+Same issue with other series with a far too large cast.

 ## Fall 2024